Warranty & Service··12 min read

 Total incremental annual revenue from registration program: £1,019,700

-Against a reasonable program cost of £120,000–£180,000 (platform, fulfilment, and campaign management), the return is 5–7x on investment in year one — before accounting for the value of the customer database or the reduction in retailer dependency.
+Against program costs of £120,000–£180,000 (platform, fulfilment, and campaign management), the return is 5–7x in year one — before accounting for the long-term value of the customer database built in the process.

 The Three Conversion Triggers That Drive This Model